Examining the blue whale: the move begins

 Curator of Marine Mammals Richard Sabin and Head of Conservation Lorraine Cornish have been two of the key figures in planning the move.

-As the delicate process of removing bones from the specimen begins, Richard and Lorraine shed light on the scale of the task ahead of them.
+Richard and Lorraine shed light on the scale of the task ahead of them.